-10. Restructuring Charges
+11. Restructuring Charges

 On November 8, 2018, upon the approval of the Company's Board of Directors, the Company announced a restructuring of approximately one-third of the Company's workforce, or 14 employees, as well as other cost saving initiatives intended to lower the Company's annualized net operating cash burn.
 The Company completed the restructuring on December 31, 2018.
-The Company has determined that the total costs related to the restructuring are approximately \$1.4 million, all of which is expected to result in future cash outlays, primarily related to severance costs and benefit-related expenses.
-The Company recorded these charges in the fourth quarter of 2018
+The Company determined that the total costs related to the restructuring were approximately \$1.4 million, all of which resulted in future cash outlays, primarily related to severance costs and benefit-related expenses.
+The Company recorded these charges in the fourth quarter of 2018.